Organizing Your Garage

 Welcome to the end of The 2020 Home Organizing Challenge.

-It is a huge accomplishment to work through an organizing challenge and you did it.
+Working through an organizing challenge is a huge accomplishment, and you did it.

 What was your favorite home transformation of the challenge?
 Please share in the comments!